yijizhao/MR-STN/README.md

 # MRSTN #
-This is an implementation of [Traffic Inflow and Outflow Forecasting by Modeling Intra- and Inter-Relationship Between Flows (TITS, 2022)](https://ieeexplore.ieee.org/abstract/document/9827999/).
+This is an implementation of [Traffic Inflow and Outflow Forecasting by Modeling Intra- and Inter-Relationship Between Flows (TITS)](https://ieeexplore.ieee.org/abstract/document/9827999/).
 MR-STN is a novel deep spatio-temporal network framework for traffic inflows and outflows forecasting.
 We show the generality and superiority of MR-STN by implementing it with four state-of-the-art graph-based deep spatio-temporal models, including STGCN, ASTGCN, STMGCN, and STSGCN.

 <div  align="center">
 <img src="MR-STN.png" width = "400" />